SAUMILDHANKAR/CTD-prework-assignment/README.md

 This project uses data from https://open-meteo.com/

-One can see pm2.5 and pm10 values for last 10 hrs for the location (Latitude 52.52, Longitude 13.41)
+One can see pm2.5 and pm10 values for current and next 9 hrs for the location (Latitude 52.52, Longitude 13.41)

 To run this project use the following method: